nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Test case: `edit 1 n/Tom Greenwood`<br>
        Expected: The name of the first applicant is updated to *Tom Greenwood*.
 Updated details of the applicant shown in the response area.
-       Working area shows the updated list of applicants.
+       Applicant area shows the updated list of applicants.

     1. Test case: `edit n/Pop Greenwood`<br>
        Expected: No applicant is edited.
 Error details shown in the response area.
-Applicant list in working area remains the same.
+Applicant list in applicant area remains the same.

     1. Other incorrect edit commands to try: `edit`, `edit x n/Jane Doe`, `edit e/email` (where x is larger than the list size)<br>
        Expected: Similar to previous.